 Bava Batra 78 – Selling a Donkey

 If one sells a donkey to his fellow, he has not sold its gear.
-Nachum the Mede, however, says, he has sold his gear, too.
+However, Nachum the Mede says he has sold his gear, too.

-All agree that the saddle, the blanket, the girth that goes under donkey's belly, and the breast strap are sold.
+All agree that the saddle, blanket, girth under the donkey's belly, and breast strap are sold.
 These are necessary for the use of the donkey.
-They argue about the sack and saddlebag, which are specifically cargo gear.
-The first teacher holds that ordinarily a donkey is used for riding, and the cargo gear is therefore not included in the sale.
-Nachum holds that ordinarily a donkey is used for transporting cargo, and therefore its cargo gear is included in the sale.
+The argument is about the sack and saddlebag, specifically cargo gear.
+The first teacher holds that ordinarily, a donkey is used for riding, and the cargo gear is not included in the sale.
+Nachum holds that ordinarily, a donkey is used for transporting cargo; therefore, its cargo gear is included in the sale.

 Friday, November 6, 2009